FAQs on doctoral procedures

-If you present the original with a copy, this can be compared and verified, so that you can then take away the original with you.
+If you submit the original with a copy, this can be compared and verified straight away and you can take the original away with you again.
 Please make your own copies.
 We cannot make copies for you.

 Questions on initiating the doctoral procedure

-At the Faculty of Sciences, the supervisor needs to submit a request to the Faculty Council for the admission of an examiner from another subject (FAU).
-If the examiner is from other university, the supervisor has to make an informal application to the doctoral committee.
+At the Faculty of Sciences, the supervisor needs to submit a request to the Faculty Council for an examiner from another subject (at FAU) to be allowed.
+If the examiner is from another university, the supervisor has to make an informal application to the Doctoral Affairs Committee.

 At the Faculty of Medicine, an examiner from another subject must be included in procedures for the degree of Dr. rer. biol. hum.
 This person is nominated by the supervisor.
 For the degree of Dr. med./Dr. med. dent., examiners from another subject are not permitted.